ibexa/documentation-user/docs/working_with_page.md

     ![Switching Page layouts](img/switch_layout.png)

-    Applying a layout divides the Page into those zones that are place holders for the Content items.
+    Applying a layout divides the Page into the defined zones.
+The zones are placeholders for Content items.
     Now you are ready to add blocks of content to the Page.

     ## Adding blocks